TNUoS charges for businesses

 Large industrial consumers pay triad charges based on their maximum demand during specific peak periods in the winter months.

-Triad avoidance involves monitoring grid demand forecasts to predict triad periods, then adjusting operations or using energy storage to significantly reduce demand during those times.
+Triad avoidance involves monitoring grid demand forecasts to predict triad periods, then adjusting operations or using commercial solar batteries to reduce demand during those times significantly.

 Lowering Maximum Import Capacity